In this article:

 Drink your water

 Water can help with 21 weeks pregnant symptoms.
-As counterintuitive as it may seem, staying hydrated keeps your body from retaining water; it also helps calm those Braxton Hicks contractions and is your best bet for fending off UTIs.
+As counterintuitive as it may seem, staying hydrated keeps your body from retaining water; it also helps calm those Braxton Hicks contractions and is a good way to help fend off UTIs.

 Keep moving